 What have we learnt?

 This review has shown us that the De’Longhi Eletta cappuccino machine can deliver a variety of drink options quickly and with pressing only a few buttons.
-Plus, with the customisable settings, you can tailor the Eletta to make your perfect drink and the machine will remember those preferences!
+Plus, with the customisable settings, you can tailor the Eletta to make your perfect drink, and the machine will remember those preferences!

-This is a fully automatic machine and the great thing about having a fully-automatic coffee machine is that you will get the same results every time you use it.
+The great thing about having a fully-automatic coffee machine is that you will get the same results every time you use it.